What Is Summer Sausage?

 What is the difference between summer sausage and salami?

-Summer sausage, as mentioned, is a semi-dry sausage; it loses around 15 percent of its original moisture during aging.
+Summer sausage, as mentioned, is a semi-dry sausage; it loses around 15 percent of its original moisture content during aging.
 While salami can be considered a type of summer sausage, it generally loses about 25 percent of its original moisture during aging, making it a dry sausage.
 This gives it a longer shelf life, and some varieties can even be stored without refrigeration for a while.
 (Always refer to storage directions on the package of any sausage.)

 Frankly, we’re not as concerned with storing summer sausage as we are with eating it.
 Once it’s opened, it’s not lasting a month in the refrigerator, or anywhere.
 So what goes best with summer sausage?
 For us, the first thing we want to look at is cheese.